Previous Post: Days 8 & 9 – Across The French River Delta From East To West

 It did not take too long for them to get that water generator going and the sound of the motor filled the neighbourhood.
 Thankfully they put the thing off some time after 9 p.m. and things quietened down again!

-Day 11 – Undecided: East To the Pickerel For a Look Or A Paddle Out To Hartley Bay?
+Day 11 – Undecided: East to the Pickerel To See the Fire Damage Or Head To Hartley Bay and our Vehicle?

 - distance: 19.5 km